meldaravaniel/knittr/README.md

 ## [Current Release](https://meldaravaniel.github.io/knittr)

+* fixes the show/hide padding bug...weirdly, but fixed...

+### Release 0.3
 * adds grid and grid-sizing to the page to map the pattern
 * user can select how many columns are shown for each base
 * known issue: doesn't re-do the grids when ticking the checkbox for show/hide padding... :/